 Feed

-Our pigs eat a widely varied diet, as they are moved to new areas of our woods weekly.
-In addition to foraging many fallen acorns, grubs and grasses (the way pigs eat in the wild), we supplement their diet with a custom-blend of locally grown non-GMO legumes and grains, with a heavy emphasis on barley and field peas.
-There is NO SOY in our pigs diet, and we do not feed any corn to pigs for several months before slaughter.
+The pigs eat a widely varied diet, as they are moved to new areas of our woods weekly.
+In addition to foraging many fallen acorns, grubs, and grasses (the way pigs eat in the wild), we supplement their diet with a custom blend of locally grown non-GMO legumes and grains, with a heavy emphasis on barley and field peas.
+There is NO SOY in our pig’s diet, and we do not feed any corn to pigs for several months before slaughter.

 Welfare

 We believe happy pigs make the best pork.
-Our animals live outdoors their entire lives, are never isolated or kept in cages that prevent movement, and are encouraged to root, wallow and generally have a grand old time.
-Often visitors to the farm are surprised that even 250 lbs pigs will come running down the mountain for head pats and scratches: our pigs have positive experiences with humans so that they are not stressed at all when they are handled.
+Our animals live their entire lives outdoors, are never isolated or kept in cages that prevent movement and are encouraged to root, wallow, and generally have a grand old time.
+Often, visitors to the farm are surprised that even 250-pound pigs will come running down the mountain for head pats and scratches: our pigs have positive experiences with humans so that they are not stressed at all when they are handled.